HobnobMancer/cazy_webscraper/docs/source/index.rst

 * Not split: a single dataframe containing all data scrapend from CAZy is created

 The dataframes can be written out to a specified directory or written to STDOUT to facilitate piping to a subsequent program.
+If the dataframes are written to the disk they are saved as **.csv** files.

 If enabled, the protein sequence of the scraped CAZymes are retrieved from GenBank are retrieved in the FASTA format and can be written to STDOUT to facilitate piping to a subsequent program or